A-M-D-R-3-W/SmartSnip/README.md

 ### Taking Screenshots

 - Click the **New Snip** button to start the snipping tool.
-- Select the area of the screen you want to capture.
+- Select the area of the screen you want to capture (**ESC** can by clicked while dragging to cancel the snip).

 ### Interpreting Images